Kjarten/XAudiole/README.md

 - d.
 Changes in HTML from HTML 4.01 and XHTML with extensions to CSS
 ---

+**[Haust 2013] What is HTML5**

+- a.
+Only changes in HTML from HTML 4.01 and XHTML
+- b.
+The natural progression of the web that inclues changes in HTML, extensions to CSS and changed syntax in JavaScript
+- c.
+Changes in HTML from HTML 3.01 and XHTML with extensions to CSS
+- d.
+The natural progression of the web that includes changes in HTML, extensions to CSS and new JavaScript APIs
+---

 ### HTML Syntax

 **[Haust 2017] What semantic value can be deduced from the following HTML?**